jbb01/android-preference-annotations/README.md

     }
 }
 ```

+### encryption

+Since the generated class can be initialized with any `SharedPreferences` implementation, you can easily
+provide an instance of [`EncryptedSharedPreferences`](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences)
+in order to encrypt your preferences.

 ## issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.